sgfanega/api-stockpredictions/README.md

 While the stock predictions are stored in a SQLite database located in this project, the stock predictions are updated using a Python script.
 This Python script fetches the current stock data, and uses machine learning (linear regression) to predict said-stock.

+### Laravel Tools Used
+#### Laravel Sanctum

-This project utilizes <b>Laravel Sanctum</b> to allow authorized users to store, update, and delete while fetch is universally allowed but unauthorized users.
+This project uses Laravel Sanctum to allow authorized users to perform POST, PATCH, and DELETE methods to the Stock Predction data.

-Additionally, testing has been used on this project to showcase testing capabilities.
+#### Laravel Test

+This project uses PHPTesting using Laravel's own Artisan commands.
+Used to ensure the type of data POST or PATCH is in the correct format.

+#### Laravel Command

+This project uses Laravel Artisan command to be able to create a user without needing authorization.
+We don't want random individuals POST'ing to register an user to be able to perform POST, PATCH, and DELETE to the Stock Data.